Security

 Encryption at Rest

-All private key files are encrypted using AES-256-GCM with a Key Encryption Key (KEK) that is itself managed through a multi-provider strategy.
-The KEK is a 256-bit key stored in environment secrets (transitioning to AWS KMS / GCP Cloud KMS for production).
-Each key file uses a unique initialization vector (IV) to ensure ciphertext uniqueness even for identical key material.
+All private key files are encrypted using AES-256-GCM with a Key Encryption Key (KEK).
+The KEK is managed by GCP Cloud KMS using envelope encryption (FIPS 140-2 Level 1) — the master key never leaves Google's secure KMS boundary.
+Each key file is wrapped via the Cloud KMS Encrypt API and stored as opaque ciphertext.
+Every operation uses a unique initialization vector (IV) to ensure ciphertext uniqueness even for identical key material.

 Application-Level Tenant Isolation